-On completion of the unit the candidate should be able to:
+On successful completion of the unit, the learner will be able to:

-- 1 develop an operational plan for a food and beverage service. - 2 manage the implementation of the operational plan. - 3 critically evaluate the effectiveness of the operational plan.
+- 1 Develop an operational plan for a food and beverage service. - 2 Manage the implementation of the operational plan. - 3 Critically evaluate the effectiveness of the operational plan.